 This is a great option for someone that doesn’t have the floor space for a whole closed cage.
 The T-3 Squat Rack variation is basically a set of Squat Stands with cross beam and a wider base to help with stability and safety.

 Even though it is only half a rack, there is still plenty of space for bench pressing, pull-ups, and basically every other exercise you can perform in the full cage rack.

 The only downside here is that you are missing out on the exceptional safety option of having the “pin and pipe” spotting system.
 Spotter arms are still available, but are nowhere near the same level of safety as a full cage.

 T-3 Series Independent Upright Squat Stand (With Pull Up Bar & Without Pull Up Bar)

-If you have the space for a rack, but need it to be movable/storable to still have usable space, the squat stands are an excellent option.
+If you have the space for a rack, but need it to be movable/storable to still have usable space, the Titan T-3 squat stands are an excellent option.

-Although you are sacrificing all of the safety features of a closed cage or a half squat rack, the guys at Titan still designed the stands to be used for squatting, bench pressing, overhead pressing, and even has a pull-up attachment for a separate fee.
+Although you are sacrificing all of the safety features of a closed cage or a half squat rack, you can still use these stands for squatting, bench pressing and overhead pressing.

 I would strongly suggest making sure you have a spotter or a training partner with you when you use this because, as I mentioned before, all of the safety features of the other racks are not compatible with this rack option.